LispCookbook/cl-cookbook/macros.md

 evaluated.
 We will see how to control the evaluation of arguments with the comma: `,`.

+## Note: Slime tips

-Note: with Slime, you can call macroexpand by putting the cursor at the left of the parenthesis of the s-expr to expand and call the function``M-x slime-macroexpand-[1,all]``, or ``C-c M-m``:
+With Slime, you can call macroexpand by putting the cursor at the left of the parenthesis of the s-expr to expand and call the function``M-x slime-macroexpand-[1,all]``, or ``C-c M-m``: